Announcements

 - Equipment

-- Indirect costs (fixed rate of 10 percent)
+- Indirect costs up to 10 percent

 - Lodging